🤜🤛 304 VS 301 Stainless Steel 🤜🤛

 Now, the MEAT and POTATOES:

-Type 301 stainless steel consists of less chromium and nickel to save on costs, and has a higher percentage of carbon at .015% .
-With the carbon amount being almost double that found in 304, type 301 steel makes for a more malleable material, with better drawing and forming characteristics, not to mention cheaper costs of fabrication.
-However, Nickel percentages in type 301 are 6-8% and consist of lower percentages of chromium as well, this sink is more vulnerable to wear and tear including corrosion and sensitization.
+Type 301 stainless steel consists of less chromium and less nickel to save on costs, and has a higher percentage of carbon at .015% .
+With the carbon amount being almost double that found in 304, type 301 steel makes for a more malleable material, not to mention cheaper costs of fabrication.
+And with nickel percentages in type 301 being in the 6-8% range + lower percentages of chromium as well, this sink is more vulnerable to wear and tear including corrosion and sensitization.

-Type 301 stainless steel is good for low traffic and light-use products such as picture frames, cabinet hardware, and bathroom accessories like towel rings and bars.
+We'd recommend Type 301 stainless steel for low traffic and light-use products such as picture frames, cabinet hardware, and bathroom accessories like towel rings and bars.

 Type 304 stainless steel has a minimum chromium content of 18% and Nickel content of 8 -10.5% making it the more expensive choice, and the quality choice.
 Being made with .08% carbon content, this stainless steel sink is right in range for good workability and performance, with less carbon-caused drawbacks.
 Type 304 is the industry grade steel for food and beverage processing, hospitals, clinics, laboratories and restaurants.
 This steel will not go through sensitization or corrosion like it's counterpart, and is immune to the acids found in milk, meats, fruits and veggies.
 304 is also unaffected by sterilizing solutions, organic chemicals and a vast range of non organic chemicals.